culturing/poems/Poems/Shattered Image, Fallen Breast.md

 I thought I could discern
 the faintest sigh,
-which She alone would know
+but she alone would know
 who fills the mind with wonder,

-and I wondered
+so I wondered
 if the earth could be her home,
 or if she comes from some far-whispered plane
-that only dreamers know.
+that only poets know.